kmylonas/network-friendly-recommendations/README.md

 # network-friendly-recommendations
-Use reinforcement learning methods in order to do good recommendations to a user that is watching a video.
-The agent has to recommend items that are relevant to what the user is watching and cached (low cost) at the same time.
-In this way the network load is minimised and the user remains satisfied
+Utilize reinforcement learning methods to provide high-quality recommendations to users while they are watching videos.
+The agent must recommend items that are both contextually relevant to the current video and readily available in the cache (low-cost), thereby minimizing network load while keeping users satisfied.

 # Environment (Content Catalogue):
 K content items.
 Pick K <= 100 initially, as the code might get pretty slow otherwise.